Navdeep-Codes/github-purger/README.md

 # The Github Purging Tool
-A CLI tool to get rid of old, unused, or just mass delete your repos.
+A CLI tool to get rid of old, unused, or just mass deleting your repos.
 ---
 [REDACTED:github-fine-grained-pat]
 ## Usage